Sydney: Conflict on the Cumberland Plain

 In 1804, Irish convicts led around 300 rebels in the Castle Hill Rebellion, an attempt to march on Sydney, commandeer a ship, and sail to freedom.
 Poorly armed, and with their leader Philip Cunningham captured, the main body of insurgents were routed by about 100 troops and volunteers at Rouse Hill.
 At least 39 convicts were killed in the uprising and subsequent executions.

-As the colony spread to the more fertile lands around the Hawkesbury river, north-west of Sydney, conflict between the settlers and the Darug people intensified, reaching a peak from 1794 to 1810.
-Bands of Darug people, led by Pemulwuy and later by his son Tedbury, burned crops, killed livestock and raided settler huts and stores in a pattern of resistance that was to be repeated as the colonial frontier expanded.
+As the colony spread to the more fertile lands around the Hawkesbury River, north-west of Sydney, conflict between the settlers and the Darug people intensified, reaching a peak from 1794 to 1810.
+Bands of Darug people, led by Pemulwuy and later by his son Tedbury, burned crops, killed livestock and raided settler stores in a pattern of resistance that was to be repeated as the colonial frontier expanded.
 A military garrison was established on the Hawkesbury in 1795.
 The death toll from 1794 to 1800 was 26 settlers and up to 200 Darug.

 Conflict again erupted from 1814 to 1816 with the expansion of the colony into Dharawal country in the Nepean region south-west of Sydney.
-Following the deaths of several settlers, Governor Macquarie despatched three military detachments into Dharawal lands, culminating in the Appin massacre (April 1816) in which at least 14 Aboriginal people were killed.
+Following the deaths of several settlers, Governor Macquarie dispatched three military detachments into Dharawal lands, culminating in the Appin massacre (April 1816) in which at least 14 Aboriginal people were killed.

 Colonial city (1841–1900)

-The New South Wales Legislative Council was transformed into a semi-elected body in 1842.
-The town of Sydney was declared a city the same year, and a governing council established, elected on a restrictive property franchise.The discovery of gold in New South Wales and Victoria in 1851 initially caused some economic disruption as male workers moved to the goldfields.
-Melbourne soon overtook Sydney as Australia's largest city, leading to an enduring rivalry between the two cities.
+The New South Wales Legislative Council became a semi-elected body in 1842.
+Sydney was declared a city the same year, and a governing council established, elected on a restrictive property franchise.The discovery of gold in New South Wales and Victoria in 1851 initially caused economic disruption as men moved to the goldfields.
+Melbourne soon overtook Sydney as Australia's largest city, leading to an enduring rivalry between the two.
 However, increased immigration from overseas and wealth from gold exports increased demand for housing, consumer goods, services and urban amenities.
 The New South Wales government also stimulated growth by investing heavily in railways, trams, roads, ports, telegraph, schools and urban services.
 The population of Sydney and its suburbs grew from 95,600 in 1861 to 386,900 in 1891.
 The city developed many of its characteristic features.
 The growing population packed into rows of terrace houses in narrow streets.
 New public buildings of sandstone abounded, including at the University of Sydney (1854–61), the Australian Museum (1858–66), the Town Hall (1868–88), and the General Post Office (1866–92).
 Elaborate coffee palaces and hotels were erected.
-Exotic plants such as jacarandas and frangipani were introduced in parks and gardens.
 Daylight bathing at Sydney's beaches was banned, but segregated bathing at designated ocean baths was popular.

 Drought, the winding down of public works and a financial crisis led to economic depression in Sydney throughout most of the 1890s.
 Meanwhile, the Sydney-based premier of New South Wales, George Reid, became a key figure in the process of federation.